Complete combinatorial characterization of greedy-drawable trees: Greedy-drawable trees with maximum degree

-N\"{o}llenburg and Prutkin~\cite[Lemmas 17--19]{NP17} proved a beautiful fact that $T$ is greedy-drawable if and only if the above inequality holds.
+N\"{o}llenburg and Prutkin~\cite[Lemmas~4.5--4.7]{NP17} proved a beautiful fact that $T$ is greedy-drawable if and only if the above inequality holds.
 Using Proposition~\ref{prop:open_angle}, we can classify the possible combinations of angle types of $T_i$'s.
-Combining the results for $d=2,3,4$, we obtain the following proposition. \begin{prop} A tree $T$ of maximum degree $d \leq 4$ is greedy-drawable if and only if $T$ is a subgraph of a subdivision of a tree obtained by gluing four trees $T_0,\dots,T_3$ that have angle types described in Table~\ref{table:degree4_angle} at single vertex, i.e., $T$ is a subgraph of a subdivision of a tree obtained by gluing four trees $T_0,\dots,T_3$ described in Table~\ref{table:degree4_main}. \end{prop}
+Combining the results for $d=2,3,4$, we obtain the following proposition. \begin{prop} A tree $T$ with maximum degree $d \leq 4$ is greedy-drawable if and only if $T$ is a subgraph of a subdivision of a tree obtained by joining four trees $T_0,\dots,T_3$ that have angle types listed in Table~\ref{table:degree4_angle} at a single vertex; that is, $T$ is a subgraph of a subdivision of a tree obtained by combining four trees $T_0,\dots,T_3$ as described in Table~\ref{table:degree4_main}. \end{prop}